Cherabin aquaculture production as an enabler for Indigenous business development

 Despite having enormous potential, aquaculture activity in Australia’s North West has been slow to develop.
 This project will invigorate the aquaculture opportunities across the North.

-The industry-led project is a collaboration between North Regional TAFE’s Broome Aquaculture Centre (BAC) and the Emama Nguda Aboriginal Corporation who togther will develop an Indigenous freshwater prawn or Cherabin (Macrobrachium rosenbergii) business, whilst building an Aboriginal workforce with transferable skills.
+The industry-led project is a collaboration between North Regional TAFE’s Broome Aquaculture Centre (BAC) and the Emama Nguda Aboriginal Corporation who together will develop an Indigenous freshwater prawn or Cherabin (Macrobrachium rosenbergii) business, whilst building an Aboriginal workforce with transferable skills.

 By applying recent advances in international research, the project will introduce a novel approach to aquaculture business development that will introduce new technology in an integrated business development model appropriate for the RDAC community.